The Good Ship Murder

 The Good Ship Murder is a British television crime drama series created by Paul Matthew Thompson and Mike Benson, set on a luxury Mediterranean cruise ship.
 It follows a retired detective-turned cabaret singer solving murders on board.
 It stars Shayne Ward and Catherine Tyldesley.
 The series began broadcast on Channel 5 on 13 October 2023.
 The programme was renewed for two more series and a Christmas special in 2024.

-Synopsis
+In March 2026, it was announced that the show had been renewed for a fourth series.
+Tyldesley has decided to leave the show, but will make a guest appearance in the first episode of the new series.

+Premise

 Former police detective Jack Grayling finds his old life intruding on his job as a cruise ship singer, when murders begin happening on board.
 With the help of the ship's First Officer, Kate Woods, Grayling solves a series of unusual mysteries, against the sunny backdrop of the Mediterranean.

 Each episode ends with Jack performing a song in the ship's cabaret lounge.